 Our next stop was Elsa’s Inn near Gouldsboro, which offers a beautiful view of the boats in Prospect Harbor.
-Based on a recommendation from the host of our B&B, we decided to visit Schoodic Peninsula and headed to the Ravens Head Overlook.
+Based on a recommendation from the host of our B&B, we decided to visit Schoodic Peninsula and head to the Ravens Head Overlook.
 The short trail leads to stunning cliffs that overlook Mount Desert Island in Acadia National Park.
 During our drive along the coast, we spotted 18 Common Eiders as well as both Herring Gulls and Great Black-backed Gulls.

 Maine Seabirding

 On Wednesday morning, our tour with Hardy Boat Cruises was canceled due to the weather.
 Fortunately, the weather improved, so we quickly rescheduled with Robertson Sea Tours to visit Petit Manan National Wildlife Refuge.
-This boat is typically a working lobster vessel, operated by a friendly father and son team, along with their crew.
-During the tour, we observed many amazing birds, including the Common Murre, Razorbill, Black Guillemot, Atlantic Puffin, Roseate Tern, Arctic Tern, and Leach’s Storm Petrel.
+This boat is typically a working lobster vessel, operated by a friendly father-son team with their crew.
+During the tour, we observed many amazing birds, including the Common Murre, Razorbill, Black Guillemot, Atlantic Puffin, Roseate Tern, Arctic Tern, andLeach’s Storm Petrel.
 The Roseate Tern was our first life bird since April 2019, while the Black Guillemot and Atlantic Puffin were new additions to our U.S. life list.
-The captain stopped the boat to allow his son to pull up one of their lobster traps, providing us with an educational experience about lobstering.
-We also saw Gray and Harbor Seals, along with three lighthouses, during our excursion.
+The captain stopped the boat to allow his son to pull up one of their lobster traps, providing an educational experience about lobstering.
+During our excursion, we also saw Gray and Harbor Seals, along with three lighthouses.

 Maine Moose Watching